 "I'll try," Weiss said, "but you have to leave me alone.
 I can't work with you watching me."

-Mr. Jindal was pleased that Weiss agreed to fix the computer.
+Mr. Jindal was pleased Weiss agreed to fix the computer.
 Mr. Lalwani fretted all afternoon.
 They went for the afternoon ride, and he forgot to bring water and snacks.
 He was hypercritical of the driver and guide.
 There were too close or too far, the light was wrong, their talking disturbed the animals.
 When they returned, Weiss wasn't in his room.
 In a panic Mr. Lalwani dashed to the front desk, but the manager assured him Weiss had not checked out.
 He didn't know where Weiss was.
 Perhaps he had gone to town.

 They went back to their room to wait.
 Mr. Jindal sat on the edge of the bed watching Mr. Lalwani muttering threats and stuffing his suitcases.
-And when Mr. Lalwani was packed and the jeep loaded for the trip, Mr. Jindal laid his hand gently on Mr. Lalwani's shoulder and reminded him that Weiss was doing him a favor, and that there must be some good reason Weiss had gone, a part he needed, some kind of advice, perhaps?
+And when Mr. Lalwani was packed and the jeep loaded for the trip, Mr. Jindal laid his hand gently on Mr. Lalwani's shoulder and reminded him Weiss was doing him a favor, and there must be some good reason Weiss had gone, a part he needed, some kind of advice, perhaps?